Alight Motion is not a video editing app, so you would need to edit your video in another app – like VN or LumaFusion.

 Alight is a post-production app, (similar in approach to Adobe After Effects if you work on a desktop).
 Alight gives you a huge amount of control over titles, captions, logo and other objects – both in terms of the styles and fonts available, and in your ability to animate these objects on the screen.
 You can even import branded fonts.

 LumaFusion is a professional video editing app that has the functions of desktop software like Premiere Pro and Final Cut Pro X. As well as comprehensive multi-track editing, you can add titles, captions, and a semi-transparent logo, or even import and layer an animated HEVC file with alpha, without leaving the app.

 Here is a detailed reference guide to get you started.

 It’s also possible to import branded fonts into LumaFusion.
-Here is a tutorial explaining how to do this:
+Here is a reference guide article explaining how to do this.

 KineMaster is more than a video editing app.
 It allows you to add titles, captions and a logo.
 The app requires payment to remove the watermark.